Covantec/quaive.manual/library/index.rst

 =======
 .. versionadded:: 1.0

-The Library in Quaive is where content for all users of the intrant is stored.
+The Library in Quaive is where content for all users of the intranet is stored.
 Unlike workspaces, which are usually restricted to a certain group of users, the Library is available to all.

 ------------------------------
 Viewing content in the Library